 That’s it!
 Lili is pretty simple, but it covers the needs of most solo business owners who work as sole proprietors.

 However, you are limited on how many transfers and deposits you can make each month.
-You can make a maximum of $6,000 in mobile check deposits and six checks per month, but only if you receive or transfer at least $200 per month.
-You can also only transfer $1,000 per month to a linked external account, which some freelancers with separate business and personal accounts could find limiting.
+You can make a maximum of $50,000 per month in mobile check deposits and 15 checks per month, but only if you receive or transfer at least $200 per month.
+You can also only transfer $1,000 per day to a linked external account, which some freelancers with separate business and personal accounts could find limiting.

 Lili Pro is a new product from Lili, with the company calling it “the next generation of banking for freelancers.”
 With this subscription-based account, you gain access to new features built around business solutions, tax and expense management, and advanced banking.